AriannaMucig/CybersecurityLab/home.md

 ### The Reach (IMAP)

-According to my initial Nmap scan, the IMAP service (port 143) was marked as Filtered, indicating that an host-based firewall was blocking inbound traffic.
+According to my initial Nmap scan, the IMAP service (port 143) was marked as Filtered, indicating that a host-based firewall was blocking inbound traffic.
 The previous clue hinted at "opening the gates", implying a Port-Knocking defense mechanism.
 This technique keeps a port closed until the client sends a precise sequence of connection attempts to specific closed ports, dynamically updating firewall rules to allow access from the attacker's IP.

 Utilizing the port sequence recovered from earlier clues (3487, 64535, 12345), I executed the knock sequence: `knock -v 192.168.1.124 3487 64535 12345`.
 A subsequent port scan confirmed that port 143 had transitioned to the Open state.
 I then established a text-based interactive session with the IMAP service using telnet: `telnet 192.168.1.124 143`.